-If you’ve recently added or made changes to a page on your site, you can ask Google to (re)index it using any of the methods listed here.
+If you’ve recently added or made changes to a page on your site, you can request that Google re-index your page using any of the methods listed here.

 - Crawling can take anywhere from a few days to a few weeks.
 Be patient and monitor progress using either the Index Status report or the URL Inspection tool.